 - Approach #1 – we own a number of Canadian dividend paying stocks for income and growth.
 This is what these dividend income reports are all about – those stocks in my non-registered account and our TFSAs.

 At last count, we own 24 different stocks inside my non-registered account and within our Tax Free Savings Accounts (TFSAs).
 We own dividend payers because we believe buying and holding such companies will deliver some steady monthly income for future wants and needs in retirement.
 Again, that’s what these monthly income updates are all about!

 - Approach #2 – we’re owning more units of low-cost U.S. Exchange Traded Funds (ETFs) inside our RRSPs over time.
 We believe in doing so this will provide more diversification beyond Canada’s borders.
 Yes, I do own and will continue to own U.S. stocks like AT&T, Verizon, Procter & Gamble, and Johnson & Johnson inside my RRSP – I DRIP all of them every quarter.
-While I love my U.S. stocks I will however be buying more U.S. ETFs like VYM, ITOT ETF or something similar in the coming months.
-I will share those details when I do…
+While I love my U.S. stocks I will however be buying more ETF units that invest in the U.S. market over time.

 For the non-registered account and the TFSAs, beyond the dividend raises from Bell Canada (BCE) and Suncor (SU) last month, we got some juicy dividend hikes from Great-West Life, TD Bank, TC Energy and CIBC.

 Those raises helped the dividend income.
 Big time.